Motel 6 Gave Guest Information To Immigration Agents, Lawsuit Says

 "So at that point, we turned to court records and were able to confirm that there was a pattern happening here.
 And we found that at least 20 people that we know of were picked up at two Motel 6 locations in Phoenix."

-Officials in Washington said at least six hotels in the state routinely provided lists of guests to ICE, and at least six people suspected of being in the country illegally were detained as a result.
+Officials in Washington said that at least six hotels in the state routinely provided lists of guests to ICE and that at least six people suspected of being in the country illegally were detained as a result.

-Ferguson says his office is looking into whether 15 other Motel 6 locations, that operate as franchises, divulged similar private information.
+Ferguson says his office is looking into whether 15 other Motel 6 locations, which operate as franchises, divulged similar private information.

 The Wall Street Journal reports:

-"ICE spokeswoman Yasmeen Pitts O'Keefe said Wednesday the agency receives "viable enforcement tips from a host of sources" but declined to discuss its possible interactions with Motel 6.
-She added that motels and hotels have "frequently been exploited by criminal organizations engaged in highly dangerous illegal enterprises, including human trafficking and human smuggling."
+"ICE spokeswoman Yasmeen Pitts O'Keefe said Wednesday the agency receives 'viable enforcement tips from a host of sources' but declined to discuss its possible interactions with Motel 6.
+She added that motels and hotels have 'frequently been exploited by criminal organizations engaged in highly dangerous illegal enterprises, including human trafficking and human smuggling.'

 "The agency isn't named as a defendant in the lawsuit."